gsarti/website-content/content/authors/gsarti/_index.md

 <br>

-My research focuses on interpretability for generative language models, with a particular interest to end-users' benefits and the usage of [human behavioral signals](https://gsarti.com/msc-thesis/introduction.html).
-I am also into causality topics and open source collaboration.
+My research focuses on interpretability for generative language models, with a particular interest on operationalizing advances in model understanding for the benefit of users.
+For this reason, I lead the development of robust [open-source interpretability software](https://github.com/inseq-team/inseq) to enable reproducible analyses of model behaviors.
+I am also excited about human-computer interaction, and in particular how [human behavioral signals](https://gsarti.com/msc-thesis/introduction.html) can improve human-AI collaboration.

-Your [(anonymous) feedback](https://www.admonymous.co/gsarti) is always welcome! 🙂
+Your [(anonymous) constructive feedback](https://www.admonymous.co/gsarti) is always welcome! 🙂